Big-Biodiversity-Collaborative/SwallowtailClimateChange/README.md

    19 standard bioclimatic variables (should not need to be run locally; data are available in data/ensemble sub-directories); resulting rasters are in 2.5 minute resolution
+   6. **src/data/prep-aridity-data.R**: Download measure(s) of aridity and
+   calculate mean and median values for each insect species; data stored as a csv in data/aridity-statistics.csv.
 2. Preparing R scripts for analyses of individual species
    1. **src/bash/build-scripts-SDM.sh**: bash shell scripts to build species distribution models for individual species; one script is built for each